whenparty/temp-sites/nginx-config/README.md

 - The certificate is valid for 15 years - no renewal needed
 - Only Cloudflare can reach your VPS (configure firewall to allow only Cloudflare IPs)
 - All temp site traffic goes through HTTPS
-- Containers are isolated on the `tempsites` network
+- Containers are isolated on the `wp_tempsites` network
 - No internal communication between temp site containers